-This low-temperature heating and high temperature cooling HVAC system (LowEx) is a novel system which delivers low-temperature thermal heating and high temperature thermal cooling by using the infrastructure coupled with the ground source heat pump.
-It is designed to maximize the effectiveness of ground source heat pump systems.
+This low-exergy (LowEx) HVAC system is a novel solution that delivers low-temperature heating and high-temperature cooling to a building by coupling a ground-source heat pump and radiant emitter: a thermally activated building system (TABS) consisting of an underfloor heating/cooling network that is deeply embedded in the concrete screed of the building.
+It is designed to maximize the effectiveness of ground-source heat pump systems by minimizing the temperature span between the heat source and the heat sink while maintaining a good indoor thermal comfort in the building.
 The individual components of the system are not novel in themselves; however, the novelty is in how they are designed to work optimally together.
-The coefficient of performance (COP) of heat pumps is mainly determined by the temperature difference between the source and the emitting temperature.
-COP shows the ratio between useful heat and compressor power as input energy.
-By minimizing the temperature difference between the source and the emitter, the COP is maximized.
+The coefficient of performance (COP) of heat pumps is mainly influenced by the temperature difference between the source and the emitting temperature.
+COP shows the ratio between useful delivered heat (or cooling) and compressor input energy demand (usually, electricity).

+By minimizing the temperature difference between the source and the emitter, the COP is maximized10.
 The system is designed to operate with supply temperatures of the HVAC system that are very close to the desired room temperature.
-To enable this, the system utilizes a combined radiant heating and cooling system allowing for temperature differences between the room design temperature and the fluid, as low as 5°K. In this way, the high performance of the heat pump results in energy needs as low as 3 to 10 kWh/m2 year and greatly reduces the compressor power peak.
+To enable this, the system utilizes a combined radiant heating and cooling system allowing for temperature differences between the room design temperature and the fluid to be as low as 5 K. In this way, the high performance of the heat pump results in energy needs as low as 3 to 10 kWh/m2 year and greatly reduces the compressor power peak.
 The LowEx system is integrated in the demo project in Oslo (Voldsløkka) by using the existing infrastructure, thus saving cost and embodied energy from material use.